ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/52-more-lists.md

 otherwise.
 The `find` operation needs no knowledge about the specific list implementation, just the list ADT.

-    // Return true if k is in list L, false otherwise. find(L, k):
+    // Return true if key is in list, false otherwise. find(list, key):
-        for each n in L:
+        for each elem in list:
-            if k == n:
+            if key == elem:
-                return true  // Found k.
+                return true  // Found key
-        return false         // k not found.
+        return false         // key not found

 There are two standard approaches to implementing lists, the [array-based list]{.term}, and the [linked list]{.term}.